 To open the hood:

 1. Pull the hood lock release lever.
 The hood will spring up slightly.

-Before driving, be sure that the hood is closed and securely locked.
+Before driving, be sure that the hood is securely closed and locked.
 Otherwise, the hood may open unexpectedly while driving and an accident may occur.